“In Vietnam, the wind doesn’t blow. It sucks”

-Key amongst the new recruits are Private “Joker” (Modine), Private “Cowboy” (Arliss Howard) and Private Leonard Lawrence (Vincent D’Onofrio), who is nicknamed “Gomer Pyle” by sadistic drill instructor Gunnery Sergeant Hartman (R Lee Ermey) who is hell-bent on turning the obese, inept recruit into a lethal killing machine by inflicting constant pain and humiliation upon him.
+Key amongst the new recruits are Private James T “Joker” Davis (Matthew Modine), Private “Cowboy” (Arliss Howard) and Private Leonard Lawrence (Vincent D’Onofrio), who is nicknamed “Gomer Pyle” by sadistic drill instructor Gunnery Sergeant Hartman (R Lee Ermey) who is hell-bent on turning the obese, inept recruit into a lethal killing machine by inflicting constant pain and humiliation upon him.

-Joker attempts to persuade Lawrence to return to his bunk but Lawrence starts to drill while loudly reciting the Riﬂeman’s Creed, awakening Hartman and the rest of the platoon.
-Hartman confronts Lawrence and tells him to drop his weapon, whereupon Lawrence kills Hartman and then himself.
+Joker attempts to persuade Lawrence to return to his bunk, but Lawrence starts to drill while loudly reciting the Riﬂeman’s Creed, awakening Hartman and the rest of the platoon.
+Hartman confronts Lawrence and tells him to drop his weapon, at which point Lawrence kills Hartman and then himself.

-Joker struggled to maintain his individuality at boot camp but regains it in Vietnam (he has a ‘Born to Kill’ message on his helmet and wears a peace sign badge on his body armour to highlight Kubrick’s recurring motif of duality) where he must learn to control his fear.
+While Joker struggled to maintain his individuality at boot camp, he regains it in Vietnam (he has a ‘Born to Kill’ message on his helmet and wears a peace sign badge on his body armour to highlight Kubrick’s recurring motif of duality), where he must learn to control his fear.

-Accompanied by Rafterman, Joker – now a corporal and a correspondent for Stars and Stripes – is sent to Phú Bài where they meet “the Lusthog Squad” and Joker is reunited with Cowboy, who is now a sergeant.
+Accompanied by Rafterman, Joker is sent to Phú Bài where they meet “the Lusthog Squad” and Joker is reunited with Cowboy, who is now a sergeant.

 Joker joins Cowboy’s squad as they enter the city of Huế, losing their platoon commander, Lt.
 Walter J. “Touchdown” Schinoski (Ed O’Ross), to enemy ﬁre in the process.